Squatters take over Hollywood Hills mansion to produce OnlyFans content - ExBulletin

-A local real estate agent is using his own nightmare squatting situation in the Hollywood Hills to warn others about the steps they can take to keep their properties safe.
+A local real estate agent uses his own nightmare squatting situation in the Hollywood Hills to warn others of steps they can take to keep their properties safe.

-Emily Randall Smith told KTLA's Lauren Lyster that she and her husband were away for two weeks over the holidays and when they returned they discovered a man had rented the 9,000 square foot home for at least four or five people. one of whom was creating content for OnlyFans.
+Emily Randall Smith told KTLA's Lauren Lyster that she and her husband, both real estate agents representing the seller of the home, left town for two weeks over the holidays.
+When they returned, they discovered a man had rented the 9,000-square-foot home to four or five people, at least one of whom was creating content for OnlyFans.

-Smith said that when she arrived home and found some things not as she left them, including a new safe to access the home, she spoke with a woman who lived there.
-This woman told Smith that she and a few others had signed leases for their rooms, apparently not knowing that the leases were fake.
+Smith said when she arrived home the safe had been cut off so they couldn't get in, then they saw a man inside.
+They called the police.

+She then spoke with a woman who was staying there and showed Smith a fake rental agreement that had apparently been issued to her.

 The model paid $2,000 per month and created content for OnlyFans, a subscription-based website that often features pornographic content.

-On Monday, police helped evict those remaining in the house, but the damage was already done.
+The police helped clear out the intruders remaining in the house and return control to the real estate agents, but the damage was already done.

 “The house was ransacked.
 There was dog poop and pee everywhere in the house… Smells of weed, alcohol, all that.
 They were partying,” Smith told Lyster.